 German online advertising market

-Key market figures: online advertising in Germany (mobile advertising & desktop advertising)
+Key market figures: total online advertising market in Germany (mobile advertising & desktop advertising) – acc. to PWC

 in € billion